BrutalTeam/go-netbox/docs/Bookmark.md

 ### NewBookmark

-`func NewBookmark(id int32, url string, display string, objectType string, objectId int64, object interface{}, user BriefUser, created time.Time, ) *Bookmark`
+`func NewBookmark(id int32, url string, display string, objectType string, objectId int64, user BriefUser, created time.Time, ) *Bookmark`

 NewBookmark instantiates a new Bookmark object
 This constructor will assign default values to properties that have it defined,